 bores the shit out of her regales her with his passionate desire to foment a socialist revolution.
 Socialist feminist and Marxist revolutionary meet and the seeds of a deep love affair at a momentous time in history are sown.

 All of the touchstones of leftist bohemian ideals and political activism are present.
-The couple shared a permissive attitude towards sexual promiscuity and polyamory.
+Naturally, the couple shared a permissive attitude towards sexual promiscuity and polyamory.
 Their disdain for capitalism, anti-war sentiment, artistic idealism, and initial refusal to submit to traditional bourgeois values are attitudes that would define the Left for decades.
 Most importantly, they shared a naïve hope in the promise of a worker’s revolution.

 Reed’s activism leads him away from the idyll of Provincetown, and on to the campaign trail to canvass for Woodrow Wilson.
 Bryant has an affair with O’Neill, and Beatty draws out the conflict between monogamy and the bohemian spirit of free love.